Toyota Corolla Common Problems and Solutions

 Problem:

-There is steam coming from the front of the car, and the temperature light is on.
+Steam is coming from the front of the car, and the temperature light is on.

 Solution:

-If you're driving a 10th generation Corolla, then the problem is likely to be a faulty water pump.
-We always have these in stock, and they are very easy to take out and install.
+If you're driving a 10th generation Corolla, then the problem is likely a faulty water pump.
+We always keep these in stock, and they are very easy to remove and fit.

 Difficulty level